cockroachdb/docs/src/current/cockroachcloud/configure-cloud-org-sso.md

 1. Next to **Sign On Certificate**, click **Download**.
 Do not click **Copy**.
 Open the downloaded file in a text editor.
 1. In the browser tab for CockroachDB {{ site.data.products.cloud }}, click **Edit**.
 1. Set **Sign-in URL** to the Sign on URL from Okta.
-1. Copy the entire contents of the certificate from your text editor into **Signing Certificate**, including the `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` lines, and paste this into the Signing Certificate field.
+1. Copy the entire contents of the certificate from your text editor into **Signing Certificate**, including the `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` lines, and paste it into the Signing Certificate field.
 1. Test the connection.
 This is recommended before enabling the method.
 Click **Test**, then follow the prompts.
 If you get an error, review your configuration details, then try again.
 When the test is successful, the test status changes to **Verified**.
 1. Click **Save**.
 1. The authentication method has been added but is disabled.
 To enable it, toggle **Enable**.